harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/increase-pv-size-statefulsets.md

 ## Troubleshoot

-There could be scenarios where the database pods do not come up online and restart frequently.

-In those scenarios, please try the following
+In a scenario where the database pods do not come up online and restart frequently, please try the following.

 1. Update readiness/liveness probe settings of the statefulset to some higher value.
 2. Scale down database pods to 0 and then scale the pods to 1.
 Once the master is up, scale the statefulset to 2/3 based on its earlier pods.
 3. Do a restore of the database if a backup was taken.
-4. Raise harness support ticket.
+4. If the above solutions do not work, please contact harness support.